My Favourite Ever Beauty Advice

 And sadly since my hair is both enormous and pretty much untameable, if I ever try to go too natural I definitely end up falling into the second camp.

-Luckily though my favourite beauty YouTuber, Allana Davison, has some great advice for toeing the line between natural beauty and the I-haven’t-brushed-my-hair-in-three-days look…She says if you’re going low key, choose between your hair or your makeup.
+But my favourite beauty YouTuber, Allana Davison, has some great advice for toeing the line between natural beauty and the I-haven’t-brushed-my-hair-in-three-days look…She says if you’re going low key, choose between your hair or your makeup.

 I actually really like this advice since it stays true to my general natural beauty ethos but adds in *just* enough effort that I don’t feel too grungy.
 It’s also definitely saved me on more than one occasion when I’ve just popped out quickly to pick up milk/tea/snacks and ended up bumping into *everyone I’ve ever met in my life*.